 Historically, our income comes from three main sources.

-We employ around 90 staff.
-Salaries for the chief executive and directors are set and reviewed annually by our human resources and remuneration committee, a sub-committee of our board of trustees.
-The committee includes specialists with significant pay expertise and knowledge, especially of the charity sector.
+We employ around 85 staff.
+Salaries for the chief executive, chief operating officer and directors are set and reviewed annually by our people, culture and inclusion committee (a sub-committee of our board of trustees).

-People are employed at NCVO on the basis of the specific skills and experience they bring to their particular role.
-For us to run successfully, a large range of knowledge, skills, experience and professional qualifications are required.
-We need to pay appropriately to ensure we can recruit people with the right skills.
+People are employed at NCVO because of their specific skills and experience.
+We need a large range of knowledge, skills, experience and professional qualifications to run successfully.

 Our unique position in representing the whole of the voluntary sector means our chief executive and directors need a breadth and depth of expertise which requires drawing from the best senior-level talent in a competitive market.

 They need to be able to command the respect of their peers among our members, from the smallest to the very largest charities, through their experience and their credibility.
-At the same time, we seek to keep salary costs under control and champion transparency in relation to senior pay.
+At the same time, we seek to keep salary costs within a reasonable range and champion transparency in relation to senior pay.

 All staff pay levels are reviewed annually.

-The chief executive and directors' pay is determined by the HR and remuneration committee.
-Their aim is to benchmark these salaries around the 25th centile, which is the lower end, of larger national charities' pay levels, with a 7.5% tolerance.
+The chief executive and directors' pay is determined by the people, culture and inclusion committee.
+Their aim is to benchmark these salaries around the 25th percentile (the 25th percentile is the value at which 75% of the salaries lie above that value and 25% of the values lie below that value), which is the lower end, of larger national charities' pay levels, with a 7.5% tolerance.

 We believe this comparison with national charities reflects the nature of the skills we need to recruit and retain.

 Staff pay is reviewed by the leadership team and negotiated on behalf of staff by NCVO’s recognised union, Unite.
-Our aim is to pay at the 75th centile, which is the higher end, compared to organisations of our size in terms of income and number of employees in the voluntary sector.
+Our aim is to pay at the 75th centile (the 75th percentile is the value at which 25% of the salaries lie above that value and 75% of the values lie below that value), which is the higher end, compared to organisations of our size in terms of income and number of employees in the voluntary sector.

-The same benefits, including pensions, and terms and conditions apply to the chief executive and directors as all other staff.
+The same benefits, including pensions, and terms and conditions apply to the chief executive, chief operating officer and directors as all other staff.

-We don’t apply any form of performance-related pay, nor do we have a bonus scheme.
-We don’t apply increments to staff salaries beyond one automatic increment after the first 12 months of service.
+We don’t apply any form of performance-related pay and we don't have a bonus scheme.
+Staff receive one automatic pay increase after the first 12 months of service who remain at the same pay band.

-Each year the chief executive and directors participate in performance appraisal, as part of the same feedback and appraisal scheme operated for all NCVO staff.
-In the case of the chief executive, this includes seeking detailed feedback from board members, colleagues and external contacts.
+Each year the chief executive and directors participate in performance appraisal, as part of the same feedback and appraisal scheme for all NCVO staff.

 While they are separately determined, annual pay awards for the chief executive, directors and staff have always been at the same percentage level.